nmd-113/ToolBox-by-NaeTech/README.md

-# ToolBOX Remastered
+# ToolBOX by NaeTech

-ToolBOX Remastered is a versatile Windows utility designed to streamline application installations and apply system tweaks.
+ToolBOX by NaeTech is a versatile Windows utility designed to streamline application installations and apply system tweaks.
 This tool provides a convenient interface to quickly install essential software and optimize your Windows environment with a single click.

 ---

 ## Features

 ### Quick Installer
 Effortlessly install a suite of popular applications.
-ToolBOX Remastered offers the flexibility to use **Winget** for a clean, up-to-date installation or fall back to direct downloads if Winget isn't available or preferred.
+ToolBOX by NaeTech offers the flexibility to use **Winget** for a clean, up-to-date installation or fall back to direct downloads if Winget isn't available or preferred.

 Key applications available for installation include:
 * **Archivers:** 7-Zip
 * **Torrent Clients:** qBittorrent
 * **Media Players:** VLC Media Player, K-Lite Codec Pack Standard
+* **Media Converters:** HandBrake
 * **Gaming Launchers:** Steam, Epic Games Launcher, EA App, GOG Galaxy, Ubisoft Connect, GeForce Now
 * **Web Browsers:** Chrome, Opera, Brave, Firefox
 * **Productivity:** LibreOffice, PDF Gear, MS Office 2021 Lite, Adobe Acrobat Reader
 * **Runtimes & Frameworks:** DirectX, .NET Runtime (all versions), Microsoft Visual C++ Redistributables (2005-2022)
+* **And more...**

 ### Windows Tweaker
 Optimize your Windows experience with a collection of powerful tweaks.